-b. teach at least 2 sections or 3WTUs (.20 FTE) of coursework,
+b. teach at least 2 sections or 3WTUs (.20 FTE) of coursework, and

-c. have classified standing
+c. have classified standing.

 5. Terms

 Only TAs are eligible for tuition waivers.
 GAs (Graduate Assistants) or RAs (Research Assistants) are not eligible.
 TA tuition waivers are limited to 4 semesters at the university, excluding summer semesters.
 Tuition waivers for doctoral students will be no greater than the maximum amount provided to masters students in the department of their employment.
 Tuition waivers for doctoral students will also be limited to a maximum of 4 semesters, excluding summer semesters.